 Finely chop the garlic (or use a garlic press).
-In a medium bowl, place the garlic, beef strips, soy sauce and honey.
-Toss to coat and set aside to marinate.
-TIP: If you have time, marinate the beef for at least 15 minutes to enhance the flavour and increase tenderness.
+In a medium bowl, combine the garlic, soy sauce and honey.
+Add the beef strips, toss to coat and set aside to marinate.
+DTIP: If you have time, let the beef marinate for at least 15 minutes to enhance the flavour and increase tenderness.

 While the onion is pickling, grate the carrot (unpeeled).
 Shred the cos lettuce.
 Thinly slice the long red chilli (if using).
 In a second medium bowl, combine the carrot, lettuce and chilli (if using).
 Season with a pinch of salt and pepper and toss to coat.
 Set aside.

 In a medium frying pan, heat a drizzle of olive oil over a high heat.
-Once hot, add 1/2 the beef strips and cook, tossing, until browned and cooked through, 1-2 minutes.
+When the oil is hot, add 1/2 the beef strips and cook, tossing, until browned and cooked through, 1-2 minutes.
 Transfer to a plate and repeat with the remaining beef strips.
-TIP: Cooking the meat in batches over a high heat keeps it tender.
-TIP: You can cook the red onion with the beef if you like.
+TIP: Cooking the beef in batches over a high heat keeps it tender.
+TIP: You can cook the red onion with the beef if you like

-While the beef is cooking, heat the mini flour tortillas in a sandwich press or on a plate in the microwave for 10 second bursts, or until warmed through.
+While the beef is cooking, heat the mini flour tortillas in a sandwich press, or on a plate in the microwave for 10 second bursts, until warmed through.
 Just before serving, drain the liquid from the pickled onion.

 Take everything to the table to serve.
 Top the tortillas with the salad, the Korean beef and the quick pickled onion.
-Add a dollop of garlic aioli and a sprinkle of the crispy shallots.
+Add a dollop of garlic aioli and a sprinkling of crispy shallots.